paul-hernandez-herrera/meson_matlab/README.md

 ## Instalation

-1. Download the lastest release of the code
+1. Download the lastest release of the code [here](https://github.com/paul-hernandez-herrera/meson_matlab/releases)
 2. Dowload the MathWorks code [*Frangi Vesselness Filter*](https://www.mathworks.com/matlabcentral/fileexchange/24409-hessian-based-frangi-vesselness-filter) and create the mex file for the code eig3volume.c (``` mex eig3volume.c ```)
-3. Make sure to add the downloaded codes to Matlab Path.
+3. Make sure to add the downloaded codes to the Matlab Path.

 ## Usage
 **Requirements**: 3D image stack in tif format and the radii size in voxel of the structures to detect